Mülheim (Ruhr) Hauptbahnhof: Current situation

 The current station consists of four tracks to the east and west located on the site of the BME station.
 The RhE lines have been closed and dismantled.

 The following services currently call at Mülheim Hauptbahnhof:

 Long-distance

-A total of 13 long-distance trains per day stopped at the station in 2022.
+The following long-distance trains stopped at the station in 2023.

 Regional services

 In local passenger service, Mülheim is served by several regional and S-Bahn lines:

 Public transport

 An underground station for line U18 of the Essen Stadtbahn, line 102 of Mülheim/Oberhausen trams and line 901 of Duisburg trams lies adjacent to the former RhE station and is connected to the current station by a corridor.

 In addition, the station is served by several bus lines.